ElvenTools/elven-tools-website/src/docs/dapp-react-hooks-and-components.md

 It can display the spinner and also the fallback React element.

 **Important** Do not wrap it in big sections of the code.
 Its purpose is to be used multiple times on as small blocks as possible.

+But all code 'blocks' in your app that require the network and auth sync should be wrapped with it.

 ```jsx
 <Authenticated